 - 1. Pursuant to 2-3.4.e of the Metro Subdivision Regulations, if this application receives conditional approval from the Planning Commission, that approval shall expire unless revised plans showing the conditions on the face of the plans are submitted prior to any application for a final plat, and in no event more than 30 days after the effective date of the Commission's conditional approval vote. - 2.
 Add the acreage for the Greenway Conservation Easement and label "Dedicated Conservation Greenway Public Access Trail Easement Area." - 3.
 Remove the Stormwater Detention & Water Quality from the Dedicated Conservation Greenway Public Access Trail Easement Area. - 4.
 Prior to approval of the final plat, all necessary variances must be obtained from the Stormwater Management Committee. - 5.
-Remove parcel numbers."
+Remove parcel numbers.

-17. 2007S-082G-14

-Cooks Landing Map 109-00, Parcel 176 Subarea 14 (2004) Council District 12 - Jim Gotto

-A request for concept plan approval to create 42 lots on property located at Stewarts Ferry Pike (unnumbered), approximately 1,880 feet east of Old Hickory Boulevard (17.13 acres), zoned RS15, requested by Cooks Landing GP, owner, Joseph G. Petrosky and Associates, surveyor.

-APPLICANT REQUEST - Concept Plan

-A request for concept plan approval to create 42 lots on property located at Stewarts Ferry Pike (unnumbered), approximately 1,880 feet east of Old Hickory Boulevard (17.13 acres), zoned Single-Family Residential (RS15).
+Project No. Project Name Council District School District Requested By Staff Reviewer Staff Recommendation Subdivision 2007S-082G-14 Cooks Landing 12 - Gotto 4 - Glover Cooks Landing Partnership, owner/developer, and Joseph G. Petrosky Associates, LLC, surveyor.
+Bernards Approve with conditions.
+APPLICANT REQUEST Concept Plan A request for concept plan approval to create 42 lots on property located at Stewarts Ferry Pike (unnumbered), approximately 1,880 feet east of Old Hickory Boulevard (17.13 acres), zoned Single-Family Residential (RS15).
+ZONING RS15 District RS15 requires a minimum lot size of 15,000 square feet and intended for single-family dwellings at an overall density of 2.47 dwelling units per acre.
+PLAN DETAILS The concept plan proposes 42 single family lots ranging in size from 8,772 sq. ft. to 16,930 sq. ft.

-ZONING

-RS15 District - RS15 requires a minimum lot size of 15,000 square feet and intended for single-family dwellings at an overall density of 2.47 dwelling units per acre.

-PLAN DETAILS - The concept plan proposes 42 single family lots ranging in size from 8,772 sq. ft. to 16,930 sq. ft.
 This application is proposing to use the cluster lot option which allows lots to be reduced in size by two base zone districts.
 Since the zoning is RS15, lots can be reduced to 7,500 sq. ft. if the plan meets all requirements of the cluster lot option policy.
 Several lots are designated as Critical Lots due to steep topography.
 This proposed subdivision was approved as a preliminary plat by the Planning Commission at its July 22, 2004, meeting.
 The preliminary plat expired on July 22, 2006 and the applicant has resubmitted the proposed subdivision for concept plan approval.

-Site Access - The proposed street layout is the same as the original request.
+Site Access The proposed street layout is the same as the original request.
 One stub-street is provided to the large tract of land to the south.
 Staff had considered requiring more connectivity in the original request, but determined that no additional stub-streets were necessary due to limitations on future development in this area.
 The limitations were mainly the steep topography and the proximity to Percy Priest Lake to the south, which limits overall connectivity in the future.
 Staff had also considered requiring a stub-street to the west that would tie into Old Hickory Boulevard, but because Old Hickory Boulevard dead-ends into the lake, it was deemed unnecessary.
 There are no changes to the original staff position on connectivity.